New: Simple Living Interviews

 I’m excited to introduce you to other bloggers who have simplified, or are simplifying their lives and experiencing all the benefits that come along with simplifying or minimalism.
-I’m asking each blogger to answer the same questions so that we can see similarities and differences in their individual journeys.
+In this new monthly simple living interview series, I’m asking each blogger to answer the same questions so that we can see similarities and differences in their individual journeys.

 I write about several different topics here on Setting My Intention – decluttering, meal planning, movement, mindfulness, budgeting…not for the purpose of being efficient and productive, but because they are often the first steps on the simplifying journey.